GabrielCastilloH/harbor/README.md

 ### Current Status

 All premium features are currently **disabled** throughout the codebase.
-The app functions as a free-tier only application.
+The app functions as a free-tier only application with all users receiving the same features.

 ### Premium Feature Framework

 - **Superwall integration**: Complete premium paywall system implemented but commented out
-- **Swipe limits**: 5 swipes per day for all users
+- **Swipe limits**: 5 swipes per day for all users (no premium advantage)
-- **Feature flags**: Comprehensive feature configuration system in place
+- **Feature flags**: Comprehensive feature configuration system in place but returns free tier values

 ### Disabled Premium Features